JEAN RENOUX'S

 After his move to the U.S., Jean worked as Production Designer on films shot in Florida and Mexico and as executive producer for a short on Emerson Lake and Palmer for RAI, the national public broadcasting company of Italy.

-He also produced, co-wrote, directed and acted in the comedy show "Turn on the Lights I am Suffocating" at the 13th ST Theater in NYC, a comedy show with sketches originally produced at The Cafe de la Gare in Paris written by Romain Bouteille, Coluche, Sotha and Patrick Dewaere, with Jean's additional material.
+He also produced, co-wrote, directed and acted in the comedy show "Turn on the Lights I am Suffocating" at the 13th ST Theater in NYC, with sketches originally produced at The Cafe de la Gare in Paris written by Romain Bouteille, Coluche, Sotha and Patrick Dewaere, with Jean's additional material.